 Not a day goes by that I don’t think of a baby that we didn’t adopt.
 We never thought our first actual contact by an expectant mom would come a mere month after receiving news that we were approved.
 We also never expected to say no to a situation.

-In late December one year we were contact by an expectant mother who happened to be within a couple months of delivering her precious little one.
+In late December one year, we were contacted by an expectant mother who happened to be within a couple of months of delivering her precious little one.
 We emailed for a bit and then quite suddenly our caseworkers talked and decided that it was time for all of us to meet in person.
-So we went up to her local agency to meet with her parents, social worker and herself.
+So we went up to her local agency to meet with her parents, social worker, and herself.

 The meeting went great.
 She’s an amazing young woman who was equally as shy and nervous as we were.
 Her parents were kind wonderful and so welcoming to us.
 They had all kinds of questions for us some about parenting in general and some specific ones regarding the recent diagnosis.
 After we hugged and parted ways we took a few minutes to talk with our caseworker.
 No decisions were made and we all agreed we needed some time to think things over.

 A week or so went by during which Tyson and I had many more discussions.
 I couldn’t say it then, but I came away from each talk more and more discouraged and frustrated.
 There was this preconceived idea I had that since she chose us we had to accept.
-That if we didn’t say yes, we wouldn’t be chosen again or we would be ‘black balled’ by our agency.
+What if we didn’t say yes, we wouldn’t be chosen again or we would be ‘blackballed’ by our agency.

-Towards the end of the time we had to make our decision we came to the same conclusion.
-That special little baby wasn’t ours.
+Towards the end of the time, we had to make our decision we came to the same conclusion.
+That special baby wasn’t ours.
 There were countless tears shed as I tried to convince myself that we were meant to be this baby’s parents.